Murder of Tommaso Onofri: Suspicions about Paolo Onofri and the bricklayers

-The discovery of the murder
+Discovery of the murder

 Attention then focused on bricklayer Mario Alessi, who had a criminal record for sexual violence committed with an accomplice in San Biagio Platani in 2000, which had cost him a 6-year prison sentence; the related trial had not yet been concluded.
 Alessi, who had already been heard by investigators regarding the "gang of Slavs" described by Barbera (and had denied everything, raising the suspicion that the master builder had invented the story for the sole purpose of asking for money from third parties), had shown himself to be in clear solidarity with the Onofris, himself making public appeals for the child's release.
 Registered in the register of suspects on 27 March, he presented as an alibi first the appointment with a fellow bricklayer, then his presence in a bar in Casaltone on the evening of the kidnapping; neither circumstance was confirmed.
 In addition, the investigators had caught him burning something in the garden of his house and Paola Pellinghelli, when she met him at the police station, said she was convinced that she had recognized his walk as similar to that of one of the kidnappers.
 Even the two alibis presented by Pasquale Barbera (refereeing a soccer match and being present at a meeting of Jehovah's Witnesses) were not confirmed.